HydrologicEngineeringCenter/Vortex/README.md

 To download the latest release of the software see [releases](https://github.com/HydrologicEngineeringCenter/Vortex/releases).

-For sample data retrieval scripts for QPE, RTMA, and HRRR data see the [data retrieval scripts](https://github.com/HydrologicEngineeringCenter/data-retrieval-scripts) repository.
+For sample data retrieval scripts for QPE, RTMA, and HRRR data, see the [data retrieval scripts](https://github.com/HydrologicEngineeringCenter/data-retrieval-scripts) repository.

 ## Building from source